seanthegeek/yaramail/docs/source/tutorial.md

 into the upstream `main` branch.

-It is recommended to use [Visual Studio Code][vscode] as a YARA rule editor, with the following the following extensions installed:
+It is recommended to use [Visual Studio Code][vscode] as a YARA rule editor, with the following extensions installed:

 - [Email][email-extension]
 - [GitLens][gitlens-extension]